Assess Relevance for a Batch of Study Identifiers

 Additional arguments passed down to

-and subsequently to the LLM API call function (e.g.,temperature
+df_assess_relevanceand subsequently to the LLM API call function (e.g.,temperature).- service

 Character string.
 The LLM service to use (e.g., "openai").